SVFS-TUBerlin/Project_ESP-app-kit/README.md

 # Project_ESP-app-kit
 Python-based Bifurcation App &amp; 3D printing files (STL) for Elastic Stability Phenomena Kit

+The Elastic Stability Phenomena Kit 2.0 and the Bifurcation App serve as an intuitive toolkit for engineering students to make mechanics tangible.
+It can also be used as a haptic and playful addition to a presentation or in teaching, e.g. during a lecture.

+You can find more information on the Kit and the corresponding Bifurcation App here: https://www.appropedia.org/Elastic_Stability_Phenomena_Kit_2.0
+All 3D printing files are also available on Thingiverse: https://www.thingiverse.com/thing:6945398

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a